sedouard/flocker/docs/using/tutorial/movingvolume.rst

    you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node1.yml
    you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node2.yml

-.. note:: You can edit these files if you need to change the IP addresses to match your nodes.
+.. note:: You can edit these files if you need to change the IP addresses to match your hosts.

 The :file:`docker-compose.yml` file describes your distributed application (:file:`docker-compose.yml` was formerly known as :file:`fig.yml`):